On decomposition thresholds for odd-length cycles and other tripartite graphs: Definitions and notation

 Let $W$ and $W'$ be weighted graphs.
 We say $W'$ is a \emph{weighted subgraph} of $W$ if $V(W') \subseteq V(W)$, $E(W') \subseteq E(W)$ and $w_{W'}(e) \leq w_W(e)$ for each $e \in E(W')$.
 We say $W$ and $W'$ are \emph{similar with scale factor $\alpha$} if there is an isomorphism $f$ from the underlying graph of $W$ to the underlying graph of $W'$ such that $w_{W'}(e)=\alpha\, w_W(f(e))$ for all $e \in E(W)$.
 We refer to $W'$ as a \emph{scaled copy} of $W$.
 If $\alpha=1$, the weighted graphs are \emph{congruent} and we refer to $W'$ as a \emph{copy} of $W$.
 If $f$ is the identity function, we say $W$ and $W'$ are \emph{superimposed}.
 A graph can, of course, be thought of as a weighted graph all of whose edges have weight 1 and we make no distinction between these objects.

-A \emph{fractional packing} of a weighted graph $W$ is a finite collection $\mathcal{W}^*$ of weighted subgraphs of $W$ such that, for each $e \in E(W)$, we have $\sum_{W' \in \mathcal{W}^*(e)}w_{W'}(e) \leq w_W(e)$ where $\mathcal{W}^*(e)=\{W' \in \mathcal{W}^*: e \in E(W')\}$.
-If each weighted graph in $\mathcal{W}^*$ is a scaled copy of some fixed weighted graph $F$, then $\mathcal{W}^*$ is a \emph{fractional $F$-packing}.
-The \emph{leftover} of $\mathcal{W}^*$ is the spanning weighted subgraph $L$ of $W$ such that, for each $e \in E(W)$, we have that $w_L(e)$ is $w_W(e)-\sum_{W' \in \mathcal{W}^*(e)}w_{W'}(e)$ if the latter is positive and $e \notin E(L)$ if it is 0.
+A \emph{fractional packing} of a weighted graph $W$ is a finite collection $\mathcal{P}^*$ of weighted subgraphs of $W$ such that, for each $e \in E(W)$, we have $\sum_{W' \in \mathcal{P}^*(e)}w_{W'}(e) \leq w_W(e)$ where $\mathcal{P}^*(e)=\{W' \in \mathcal{P}^*: e \in E(W')\}$.
+If each weighted graph in $\mathcal{P}^*$ is a scaled copy of some fixed weighted graph $F$, then $\mathcal{P}^*$ is a \emph{fractional $F$-packing}.
+The \emph{leftover} of $\mathcal{P}^*$ is the spanning weighted subgraph $L$ of $W$ such that, for each $e \in E(W)$, we have that $w_L(e)$ is $w_W(e)-\sum_{W' \in \mathcal{P}^*(e)}w_{W'}(e)$ if the latter is positive and $e \notin E(L)$ if it is 0.
 A fractional packing whose leftover contains no edges is a \emph{fractional decomposition}.
 Note that we allow fractional packings to contain superimposed scaled copies of a graph, but these can always be removed if desired by amalgamating the weights.
-We write $\Vert \mathcal{W}^* \Vert$ for $\sum_{W' \in \mathcal{W}^*}\Vert W' \Vert$.
-For a positive real number $\eta$ and weighted graph $W$ with $n$ vertices, an \emph{$\eta$-approximate fractional decomposition} of $W$ is a fractional packing $\mathcal{W}^*$ of $W$ such that $\Vert \mathcal{W}^* \Vert \geq \Vert W \Vert - \eta n^2$.
+We write $\Vert \mathcal{P}^* \Vert$ for $\sum_{W' \in \mathcal{P}^*}\Vert W' \Vert$.
+For a positive real number $\eta$ and weighted graph $W$ with $n$ vertices, an \emph{$\eta$-approximate fractional decomposition} of $W$ is a fractional packing $\mathcal{P}^*$ of $W$ such that $\Vert \mathcal{P}^* \Vert \geq \Vert W \Vert - \eta n^2$.

-For a graph $F$, the \emph{fractional $F$-decomposition threshold} $\delta^*_F$ is defined as the infimum of all nonnegative real numbers $\delta$ with the property that, for each sufficiently large integer $n$, every $n$-vertex $F$-divisible graph with minimum degree at least $\delta n$ has an $F$-decomposition.
-Note that this definition ensures that $\delta^*_F \leq \delta_F$ because every $F$-decomposition is a fractional $F$-decomposition.
+For a graph $F$, the \emph{fractional $F$-decomposition threshold} $\delta^*_F$ is defined as the infimum of all nonnegative real numbers $\delta$ with the property that, for each sufficiently large integer $n$, every $n$-vertex $F$-divisible graph with minimum degree at least $\delta n$ has a fractional $F$-decomposition.
+Note that requiring that the host graphs be $F$-divisible in this definition ensures that $\delta^*_F \leq \delta_F$ because every $F$-decomposition is a fractional $F$-decomposition.
 For a weighted graph $W$ that is not a graph, we do not define a notion of $W$-divisibility and nor do we define $\delta_W$.
-Accordingly, we define the \emph{fractional $W$-decomposition threshold} $\delta^*_W$ as the infimum of all nonnegative real numbers $\delta$ with the property that, for each sufficiently large integer $n$, every $n$-vertex graph with minimum degree at least $\delta n$ has a $W$-decomposition.
+We define the \emph{fractional $W$-decomposition threshold} $\delta^*_W$ as the infimum of all nonnegative real numbers $\delta$ with the property that, for each sufficiently large integer $n$, every $n$-vertex graph with minimum degree at least $\delta n$ has a fractional $W$-decomposition.